yuistar/iceberg-kafka-connect/README.md

 There are other alternatives, such as: `nessie`, `hivemetastore` etc

-### Trino

-This will mount the `iceberg.properties` file into `/etc/trino/catalog/`  in the trino container.
-This file is a `catalog` config used to configure the trino iceberg connector.

-Trino looks for catalogs in `/etc/trino/catalog/`.

-There is a trino UI at `http://localhost:8080` the login is `admin`

-### Kafka

-Run this in a separate terminal, as it will run in the foreground, so we can easily look the Kafka Connect Logs

-- Three Kafka brokers running in KRaft mode
-- Schema Registry + UI
-- Kafka Connect + UI

-The Kafka Connect image is built from the `Dockerfile` to have the Iceberg Sink Connector

 ## Create the Iceberg table

 You can connect to trino in any way you like.
 Here is an example using the trino-cli.